-The OpenNebula cloud management platform has become a market leader, differentiating itself with it simplicity of use, open source code, modularity, and extensibility.
+The OpenNebula cloud management platform has become a market leader, differentiating itself with its simplicity of use, open source code, modularity, and extensibility.
 “Our mission is to provide a simple but feature-rich, enterprise-ready technology to enable people to build their own private cloud solutions,” says Vazquez.

-The platform offers tools that enables customers to manage the elasticity of a service.
+The platform offers tools that enable customers to manage the elasticity of a service.
 “You can programmatically set rules to a service to have it increase or decrease the number of nodes of a particular tier of the service, and you can do that according to hypervisor metrics or even application metrics, or you can have that related to a region,” sayz Vazquez.